tekumara/prefect-demo/README.md

 - [Ray flow](flows/ray_flow.py) that runs on an existing ray cluster (see [tekumara/ray-demo](https://github.com/tekumara/ray-demo))
 - [Sub flow](flows/sub_flow.py) that is trigger by a parent flow
 - [Submit flow](flows/submit.py) demonstrates the difference of running tasks with/without `.submit()`
+- [Failing flow](flows/failing_flow.py) demonstrates what happens when a task fails.

 [Deployment](flows/deploy.py) to Kubernetes:
 - using an S3 block to store the flow in minio.